anillava1999/Cotton-Plant-Disease-Prediction/README.md

 ## Overview
 I developed “🌿Cotton Plant Disease Prediction & Get Cure App” using Artificial Intelligence especially Deep learning.
 As Farmer, I know Farmer can’t solve Farm’s complex and even small problems due to lack of perfect education.
 So as AI enthusiastic I decided to solve this problem using the latest technology like AI.

-I just took baby step and start to collect lots of images of cotton crop plants from my farm.
-To collect accurate data we need expertise in that domain and as a farmer it help me a lot.

 Then I decide which algorithm is best to solve this problem and I select Transform Learning “Resnet” .
 I create my own Resnet architecture and it works well on the training and as well as testing dataset.